ScribbleDribble/Distributed_Vigenere_Cracker/README.md

 # Distributed Vigenere Crack

 This project utilizes a cluster of machines to crack the vigenere cipher.
-The approach yields around a 50% reduction on cracking time with two servers and one client.
+The approach yields a near 50% reduction on cracking time with two servers and one client.

 ## Dependencies
 1. Virtualenv
 2. Dispy
 3. psutil
-4. numpy

 2x Raspberry Pi 4Bs were used (as servers) alongside one desktop machine (client).